vassiaL/pub-liakonimodirshanechi2021-NC/readme.md

 Otherwise, a good place to start with the learning algorithms and the environments is the examples.jl file.

-The naming convention of the algorithms are same as used in the paper. \
+The naming convention of the algorithms are same as used in the paper, \
-The Categorical task (section 2.3.2) is called "Multinomial" in the code.
+apart from the Categorical task (section 2.3.2) which is called "Multinomial" in the code.

 ## Code